The red circle above indicates the time we discuss in this section

 At the end of the Kamakura period, several powerful Buddhist temples in the Yamato area had power struggles against each other.
 Temples had a strong political and military power to control a large territory called Shoen (荘園) with their large number of worrier monks called Sohei (僧兵).
 The most powerful group was called Nanto Sohei (南都僧兵)*.
 The groups of Sohei demanded more swords to arm themselves.
 The high demand for swords from Sohei revitalized the Yamato Den (school) and increased the number of swordsmiths in the Yamato area.
 As a result, Yamato Den became active again.
 The Yamato Den style is somewhat similar to that of Yamashiro Den.

-*Nanto Sohei (南都僧兵)———Since around the 11th century, Buddhist temples became powerful under the protection of JoKo (former Emperor).
-Those temples had a large number of Sohei (low-level monks who also acted as soldiers) under them.
-In the case when power struggles between the temples occurred, Sohei went to fight as a soldier in the battlefields.
-Nanto Sohei were monk soldiers of Kofuku-Ji temple (興福寺).
-Several large temples like Todai-Ji (東大寺) temple and other temples controlled the Yamato area.
+*Nanto Sohei (南都僧兵)———Since around the 11th century, Buddhist temples had become powerful under the protection from the Jokos (retired emperors).
+Those temples had a large number of Sohei (low-level monks who also acted as soldiers).
+When power struggles started between the temples, Sohei fought as their soldiers on the battlefields.
+Nanto Sohei were such soldiers at Kofuku-Ji Temple (興福寺).
+Several large temples such as Todai-Ji (東大寺) Temple controlled the Yamato area.

-Jihada or Jitetsu (the area between shinogi and hamon )——Mostly Masame hada (straight grain pattern 柾目肌).
-Fine ji-nie, Chikei, and Yubashiri shows (refer 15 Late Kamakura Period).
+Jihada or Jitetsu (the area between Shinogi and Hamon )——Mostly Masame–hada (straight grain pattern 柾目肌).
+Fine ji-nie, Chikei, and Yubashiri shows (refer 14 Late Kamakura Period).

-Nakago (Hilt)——————Often shows the finishing file design as shown below which is called Higaki yasuri (檜垣)
+Nakago (Hilt)——————Often shows the finishing file pattern as shown below.
+This is called Higaki Yasuri (檜垣).